 In my opinion, the best and most likely to succeed third-party services for meetings are those that provide win-win outcomes for everyone concerned.
 Unfortunately it’s common (and often self-serving) to overlook a core question about meeting objectives —whom is your event for? — and end up with a “solution” that benefits one set of stakeholders over another.

-How well will AI matchmaking work for attendees?
+How well will artificial intelligence matchmaking at events work for attendees?

 Artificial intelligence is hot these days, so it’s inevitable that event companies talk about incorporating it into their products, if only because it’s a sure-fire way to get attention from the meetings industry.

-I know something about AI, because in the ’80s I was a professor of computer science, and the thirty-year old theory of artificial neural networks — the heart of modern machine learning — were well established by then.
+I know something about AI, because in the ’80s I was a professor of computer science, and the theory of artificial neural networks — the heart of modern machine learning — was thirty-years old.
 AI had to wait, however, for the introduction of vastly more potent technology to allow practical implementation on today’s computers.

-As an attendee, when I enter a meeting room there’s a wealth of information available to me to help me make relevant connections.
-Friends introduce me to people I haven’t yet met, eavesdropping on conversations opens up more possibilities, body language and social groupings also provide important potential matchmaking information.
-None of these resources are included in an AI matchmaking database.
+When attendees enter a meeting room there’s a wealth of information available to help make relevant connections.
+Friends introduce me to people I haven’t yet met.
+Eavesdropping on conversations opens up more possibilities.
+Body language and social groupings also provide important potential matchmaking information.
+An AI matchmaking database includes none of these resources.
 All of them have led me (and just about everyone who’s ever attended meetings) to professional connections that matter.

 I’ll conclude with a story.
 The June 2017 PCMA Convene article Can Artificial Intelligence Make You a Better Networker? describes a techsytalk session by Howard Givner where he “gave particular emphasis to the importance of facilitated matchmaking at events.”
 I like to think that Howard discovered this when he attended the participant-driven and participation-rich EventCamp East Coast I designed and facilitated in 2010, about which he wrote: